The-Plottwist/Arch-setup/Partitioning-manual.md

 #### A. Partition tables

-There are two suitable partition tables for linux. `MBR` and `GPT`.
+There are two suitable partition tables for linux: `MBR` and `GPT`.

-`MBR` (a.k.a `msdos`) is the old fashioned way of handling partitions.
+- `MBR` (a.k.a `msdos`) is the old fashioned way of handling partitions.

-`GPT` on the other hand is newer and offers more flexibility.
+- `GPT` on the other hand is newer and offers more flexibility.

 *(For more information about partition tables, visit: <https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks#Partition_tables>)*